liuqing321/MechaCar-Analysis-/README.md

 When it comes to the p-values, we can see that the p-value for the entire dataset is above 0.05.
 The result suggests that the null hypothesis was not rejected.
 Plus, the p-values for lot1 data and lot2 data are above 0.05.
 Thus, the mean value of PSI in lot1 and the mean value of PSI in lot2 are 1500.
 However, the P-value of lot3 is below 0.05.
 The mean of PSI in lot3 is not equal to 1500.

 In sum, there is a significant difference between the coils produced at lot3 and the population mean of 1500.

+## Study Design: MechaCar vs Competition

+In this study, we will quantify how the MechaCar performs against the competition.
+Metrics like cost, hoursemaintenance cost, safety rating and city highway fuel efficiency will be used in this study.

+### Marketshare and Product Features

+We will study  AutosRUs and its competitors' makert shares and product features to find out the relationship between the customer preferences and the product feature.